JoryAnderson/JoryAnderson/README.md

 - 📫 I can be found on [LinkedIn](https://www.linkedin.com/in/jory-anderson/).

-- ⚡ Fun fact: Catch me biking and hiking around the Victoria area!
-I am a huge fan of the outdoors and have recently taken an interest in astronomy.
+- ⚡ Fun fact: I am working completely remotely now!
+If you told me 3 years ago that I'd be programming fully remotely right out of university, I'd say you were out of your mind.